neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 ### `cli.hostProject.initCommand: string`

-A command that gets executed after downloading an host app template with the `neu create` command.
+A command that gets executed after downloading a host app template with the `neu create` command.

 ### `cli.hostProject.devCommand: string`